-While internal storage pockets feature on the internal walls of every Instant Up model, the 4P and 6P Gold as well as the 4PV and 6PV Gold Darkroom series have the added benefit of a gear hammock that attaches under the internal peak of the tent.
+While internal storage pockets feature on the internal walls of every Instant Up model, the 4P and 6P Gold and the 4PV and 6PV Gold Dark Room series have the added benefit of a gear hammock that attaches under the internal peak of the tent.
 It’s a perfect place to store the car keys so all can access, or maybe some emergency midnight munchies… up where the kids can’t reach them!

-A doormat is a nice addition to the Gold tents, as you can leave your dirty boots outside of your clean tent!
-Image: Coleman Australia.
+A doormat is a nice addition to the Gold tents.
+Image: Coleman Australia

 8. Last and most importantly… a doormat!

 Every gold series Instant Up tent comes with its very own doormat.
-There’s no witty welcome phrase or fancy patterns on it, it’s just a panel of mesh polyethylene fabric with peg out points, but it offers a clean and dry place to rest your shoes in the vestibule.
+There’s no witty welcome phrase or fancy patterns, it’s just a panel of mesh Polyethylene fabric with peg out points.
+But, it offers a clean and dry place to rest your shoes in the vestibule.

-So, there you have it – the differences between the Gold and Silver Instant Up Tents!
+So, there you have it – the differences between the Gold, Silver and Dark Room Instant Up Tents!

 That’s pretty much it.
-In terms of performance in wind, both the gold and silver series are comparable.
-Set up time is the same for both series and the packed size only varies slightly.
-In summary, the gold series offers extra bells and whistles and a few creature comforts, if you can afford the extra dollars then you’ll appreciate the gold series.
-The silver series, on the other hand, is very affordable.
+In terms of performance in wind, the Gold, Silver and Dark Room series are comparable.
+Setup time is similar for all series and the packed size only varies slightly.
+In summary, the silver series is very affordable whilst the Gold series offers extra bells and whistles and a few creature comforts that you may appreciate if you can afford the extra.
+If sleeping in is your thing, then the Dark Room models may help get the extra shut-eye you’re longing for.

-The Instant Up Gold and Silver tents are both very comparable, but which one would you pick if you had to make a choice?
+The Instant Up Gold, Silver and Dark Room tents are both very comparable, but which one would you pick if you had to make a choice?